History buffs will absolutely adore the story here, as the mood and decor is pure Alexander Hamilton-era New York. The food is good, too.

 AAA Inspector Notes

 Historic.
-Originally an 18th-century carriage house owned by Aaron Burr—Alexander Hamilton's deadly dueling foe—the period details of the lovely interiors and the courtyard make for a romantic, candlelit setting.
+Originally an 18th-century carriage house owned by Aaron Burr—Alexander Hamilton's deadly dueling foe—the period details of the lovely interiors and the courtyard make for a memorably romantic, candlelit setting.
 Diners can enjoy classic meals like beef Wellington, seared tuna, breaded veal chop, and sweet and savory foie gras.
 As you dine and soak in the history, a pianist plays New York standards.
-The large windows at the front of the restaurant open in summer to the small narrow street, with a lounge and small tables comfortably spread about to, from which to soak in a most sublime atmosphere on a warm night.
+The large windows at the front of the restaurant open in summer to the small narrow street, with a lounge and small tables comfortably spread together from which to soak in a most sublime atmosphere on a warm night.
 The fireplace is lit in winter.
-In such a setting one can easily imagine a time of horses trotting on cobblestones, notions of civility and an earlier American age.
+In such a setting one can easily imagine a time of horses trotting on cobblestones, old-world notions of civility and an earlier American age.
 It is no wonder that the storied restaurant has garnered such a fondness from diners over the many years.
 A New York gem.